NBISweden/workshop-genome_annotation/labs/rnaseq_denovo_assembly.md

 Trinity takes a long time to run (like hours), you can stop the program when you start it and have a look at the results, look in ~/RNAseq_assembly_annotation/assembly_annotation/RNAseq/trinity the output is Trinity.fasta

-NECESSARY ???  not convince :
+NECESSARY ???  not convinced :

 In order to compare the output of stringtie and the output of trinity we need to map the trinity transcript to the chr4 of Drosophila.